ShotgunkeeperVZ/Twitch-watcher-RainbowSix/README.md

 ## Twitch watcher Rainbow6 Disclaimer
 I basically did nothing but changing a link and adding an if-condition to a for-loop.
-As such I would like to thank https://github.com/D3vl0per for their amazingly clean and well Doccumented code That allowed me to configure the program as I needed, even though I have not worked with JavaScript before ( May this be a starting point :) ).
+As such I would like to thank https://github.com/D3vl0per for their amazingly clean and well Documented code That allowed me to configure the program as I needed, even though I have not worked with JavaScript before ( May this be a starting point :) ).